denniemok/headshotai-2/README.md

 3. Adjust the crop area to frame your face perfectly
 4. Choose from professional styles and backgrounds
 5. Click the generate button

+Even if you can't obtain an API key, you can still use this as a prompt generator.

 <br>